dimitri-nicolo/calico/_includes/v2.2/cnx-mgr-install.md

    Wait until each pod has the `STATUS` of `Running`.

-1. Apply the following manifest to set network policy that permits requests to {{site.prodname}}.
+1. Apply the following manifest to set network policy that allows users and the {{site.prodname}} API server to access the {{site.prodname}} Manager.

    ```bash
    {{cli}} apply -f \